-The scheduler can dispatch up to six μ ops per cycle through the issue ports depicted in Table 2-2.
+The scheduler can dispatch up to six μ ops per cycle through the issue ports.
+The issue ports of Intel Core microarchitecture and Enhanced Intel Core microarchitecture are depicted in Table 2-2, the former is denoted by its CPUID signature of DisplayFamily_DisplayModel value of 06_0FH, the latter denoted by the corresponding signature value of 06_17H.
 The table provides latency and throughput data of common integer and floating-point (FP) operations for each issue port in cycles.